 Evadney was aged 77 when she experienced a fall at home and was taken to Newham University Hospital on 22nd July 2018, where she was initially treated for a chest infection and fast AF (an irregular and abnormally fast heart rate).
 She was known to have other co-morbidities that included chronic renal failure and after an assessment, a treatment plan including renal monitoring was agreed.
 However, her renal function was not monitored for several days until 27th July 2018, when she was found to have sustained a profound acute kidney injury.
 Following intensive treatment, the acute kidney injury resolved but she sustained a cardiac arrest on 23rd August 2018.
 She was pronounced deceased that evening.

-Post-mortem concluded that Evadney’s death was a natural process, so an inquest was not opened.
+A hospital post-mortem concluded that Evadney’s death was from multiple organ failure and bronchopneumonia and registered by the hospital as death by natural causes, so an inquest was not opened.
 Remarkably, the hospital had chosen not to undertake a Serious Incident Investigation into the vast renal deterioration that resulted in a lengthily stay in ICU and it seems regrettable this is not an issue the trust was more transparent about at an earlier stage.

 How did AvMA assist the family?